purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

       for-context:
         - ".Release"
 ```
-The location of the linker files must also be added to the cProject.yml under the paths: group
+The location of the linker files must also be added to the cProject.yml under the add-path: category
 ```yaml
   add-path:
     - ./source